qurAI-amsterdam/barrett_gland_grading/readme.md

     * Gland annotations that include non tissue => mask out non tissue.

     **Comments**:
-     * Done for the data on the server (/data/archief/AMC-data/Barrett/).
+     * Working with decent clean data on the server for now (/data/archief/AMC-data/Barrett/).
 Clean up of the original archive on (L:) will be done together with Onno.
      * Masking out non tissue for loose segmentations around the border didn't work out yet with Otsu and morphology.
+We can also do it manually.
 - [x] Split data for training, evaluation and testing.
 We use Bolero as internal test set.
 - [x] Train a standard UNet as baseline segmentation pipeline for grading into: NDBE vs Dysplasia (LGD and HGD).